bjkeller/bjkeller.github.io/_posts/2014-11-07-please-dont-fold.md

 graph is clearly emphasizing the wrong thing: the size of a vertex is proportional to the number of genes with that annotation, but we are really interested in the edges.
-So, I tried successively building the graph by combining different types of annotations --- first as conjunctions of location and functional role.
+So, I tried successively building the graph by combining different types of annotations --- first as conjunctions of location and functional role:

 ![Concept graph for conjunction of location and function with process](/figures/foldnot/conceptnet2.svg)